ssube/onnx-web/docs/user-guide.md

 White pixels will be replaced with noise and then regenerated, black pixels will be kept as-is in the output.

-- Gray to black
-  - Convert gray parts of the mask to black (keep them)
 - Fill with black
   - Keep all pixels
 - Fill with white
   - Replace all pixels
+- Invert
+  - Replace black pixels with white and vice versa
+  - If you accidentally painted a good mask in the wrong color, this can save it
+- Gray to black
+  - Convert gray parts of the mask to black (keep them)
 - Gray to white
   - Convert gray parts of the mask to white (replace them)